anthonyshort/element-query/Readme.md

   It creates an iframe, gives it the same dimensions of the element you are testing, adds it to the page and uses the iframes `matchMedia` to test the query.

+  element-query creates a hidden iframe on the page and re-uses each time the method is called.
+While a bit dirty, it is much, much faster.

 # Limitations

   You can't use `addListener` on the element query just yet.
 I might look at adding